OscarMaestre/apuntes_html_comercio/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Apuntes de HTML's documentation!
+Apuntes de HTML
 ===========================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Índice

 Introducción
 =======================